These 'Paperbacks From Hell' Reflect The Real-Life Angst Of The 1970s

 His new book is an appreciation (sort of?) of horror fiction from the '70s and '80s — things like man-eating frogs, satanic sex cults and, of course, Nazi leprechauns, which, Hendrix tells me, were kind of the start of everything.

 "I sort of was a film guy originally, and in film there's this real tradition, going out and finding really obscure movies no one's heard about and showing them to people to sort of blow their minds, and I didn't see this happening so much with books," he says.
-"So, I was going through a dealer's bin looking for something, you know, that would grab my attention, a place to start.
+"So I was going through a dealer's bin looking for something, you know, that would grab my attention, a place to start.
 And I came across The Little People by John Christopher ... and it is quite literally a book about a castle in Ireland being turned into a B&B, and the big problem is Nazi leprechauns in the basement."

 Interview Highlights